jimmyng94/PawBeat/website/README.md

 - `style.css` : CSS stylesheet that stores styling commands for all HTML pages.

 ## File Descriptions
-### Index
+### Index.html
-The **index.html** file is a pure html file that defines the content of the Home page for the PawPulse website.
+The **index.html** file is a pure html file that defines the contents of the Home page for the PawPulse website.
 The file follows the standard html format:
 ```
 <html>